eficode-academy/docker-katas/trainer/examples/nextcloud/README.md

 In the original example,
-the upgrade would fail without adding the `depends_on: db` to the docker-compose file.
+the upgrade would fail without adding the `depends_on: db` to the docker compose file.
 Nicolaj has been unable to reproduce this error on `Docker for Windows 19.03`, and thus the "example of using `depends_on`" is left out of the tutorial.
-`depends_on` is however kept in the docker-compose file, so as to not cause any unintentional errors.
+`depends_on` is however kept in the docker compose file, so as to not cause any unintentional errors.